 Peer Review Policy

-Academic Platform Journal of Engineering and Smart Systems(APJES), applies double blind peer-review process in which both the reviewer and the author are anonymous.
+Academic Platform Journal of Engineering and Smart Systems(APJESS), applies double blind peer-review process in which both the reviewer and the author are anonymous.
 Reviewer selection for each submitted article is up to area editors, and reviewers are selected based on the reviewer’s expertise, competence, and previous experience in reviewing papers for APJES.

 Every submitted article is evaluated by area editor, at least, for an initial review.
 If the paper reaches minimum quality criteria, fulfills the aims, scope and policies of APJES, it is sent to at least two reviewers for evaluation.